 How much does it cost to host a Rust server?

 If you’re hosting your own Rust dedicated server, it’s virtually free, provided you have the requisite hardware.
 Otherwise, you may pay up to $50 monthly to rent a server.

 You can host a dedicated Rust server with companies like PingPerfect, Ark Gaming Server, and even Host Havoc.

 If you want absolute control over your gameplay, hosting your server is the best option.
-Thankfully, you no longer need to ask how to host a Rust server because of this detailed guide.
+Thankfully, this detailed guide tells you everything you need about hosting your own server on Rust.
 The process is fairly straightforward, from getting a PC with the proper requirements to installing the correct files.

 Looking for dedicated and reliable server hosting, you can check the available server hosting for these games too!